Updated August 2019

 This historic city is a hub of design and creative talent.
 With a brand new £1 billion redesign of the waterfront taking shape and the highly inticipated new V+A Museum of Design opening in 2018 this city is becoming a top destination, in fact it’s recently been ranked number 5 in the Wall Street Journal’s “Worldwide Hot Destinations In 2018”.
 Once the home to “jute, jam and journalism” the city is now the country’s first UNESCO City of Design.

 Scotland’s capital city oozes history from every grey stoned nook and cranny.
 The mighty castle, cobbled old town, grand hotels, street cafes, fascinating museums and art galleries, quirky shops… I could go on all day.
+Living in Fife, it's one of my favourite day trips in Scotland if I fancy a day in a city.
 You don’t want to leave this off your itinerary.
 I’d recommend more than a day but if a day is all you’ve got head to the Old Town if you are after a history fix.
 Stroll down the Royal Mile, visit the castle at the top and the Palace of Holyrood at the bottom and maybe one of the museum in between.
 If you would prefer to shop head to the New Town.

 With 118 miles of coastal path, pretty fishing villages, award winning restaurants and the world’s oldest university Fife is a popular destination, made more popular recently through the new TV show Outlander as Fife was used often in the filming.
 Of course it’s also one of the most sought after golf courses in the world in St Andrews.
 The train from Edinburgh will take you along the Fife Circle and you can disembark in Burntisland, Kinghorn, Kirkcaldy and Dunfermline.
 If you want to visit the East Neuk and St Andrews hop on a bus in Fife or get one from Edinburgh.